rgruyters/nvim/README.md

   sudo apt install wl-clipboard # for wayland
   ```

-Next we need to install python support (node is optional)
+Next we need to install Python support (node is optional)

 - Neovim python support